Re-examining Einstein's $B$ coefficient and rate equations with the Rabi model: Discussion and Conclusion

-Roles of the fundamental processes (spontaneous emissions, stimulated emissions and stimulated absorptions) in the evolution of entropy of a system are shown by considering Rabi model for a two-level system in the thermal radiation field as a toy model.
+Roles of the fundamental processes (the spontaneous emission, the stimulated emission, and the stimulated absorption) in the evolution of the entropy of a system are exemplified by considering the Rabi model as a toy model for the two-level system in the thermal radiation field.
 The quantum statistical Boltzmann (master) equation is usually employed for time-independent stimulated transition rates.
-Our time-dependent $B$ coefficient opens a path to go beyond Pauli's formalism of the non-equilibrium statistical mechanics involving quantum statistical Boltzmann equation \cite{Pauli}.
+Our time-dependent $B$ coefficient opens a path to go beyond the Pauli--von Neumann formalism of the non-equilibrium statistical mechanics involving the quantum statistical Boltzmann equation~\cite{Pauli,Neumann}.
+We are, however, not shaking the usual notion of the thermal equilibrium between atoms (or molecules) and black body radiation and Einstein's conclusions, as they are all correct for memory-less transitions under no (external) drives.
+We are bringing quasi-periodic drive in the calculation of the $B$ coefficient in terms of the Rabi flopping of the two-level system in the thermal radiation field.
+No system equilibrates under any (external) drives.

-Before concluding the paper, we take this opportunity to point out that our work opens avenues to many interesting research possibilities: e.g., (i) how to calculate entropy productions of the laser trapped ultra-cold Bose and Fermi systems by generalizing the toy model, (ii) how to generalize our results for degenerate states of a two-level system, and (iii) how to further generalize our generalized semiclassical results, within the quantum Rabi model (while considering the cavity modes \cite{Jaynes,Wilczewski}) that has attracted both the experimentalists \cite{Meekhof,Brune,Haroche} and the theoreticians \cite{Agarwal,Wilczewski,Xie,Vandaele} alike in the last few decades.
+Before concluding the article, we take this opportunity to point out that, our work opens avenues of many interesting research possibilities: (i) how to calculate entropy productions of the laser trapped ultra-cold Bose and Fermi systems by generalizing the toy model, (ii) how to generalize our results for degenerate states of a two-level system, (iii) how to further generalize our generalized semiclassical results, within the purview of the quantum Rabi model (while considering the cavity modes~\cite{Jaynes,Wilczewski}) which has attracted both the experimentalists~\cite{Meekhof,Brune,Haroche} and the theoreticians~\cite{Agarwal,Wilczewski,Xie,Vandaele} alike in the last few decades, and (iii) how to generalize the results for the quasi-continuous splitting of the two levels due to the vibrations in a coupled chain of identical two-level systems.